Want to learn how to become a burlesque performer?

 Showing-off Your Show: Marketing for burlesque

 Want to get those #coolbutts into those seats?
 Have an all-star line-up that your city needs to see?
 Hear from communications professional, Sparkle Plenty, as she shares easy ways to break down the approach to reach audiences beyond your burlesque community.
-Get tips on understanding your target audience, strategies to reach them, examining different commutations channels (and what that even means), and making a plan to sell-out your show!
+Get tips on understanding your target audience, strategies to reach them, examining different communications channels (and what that even means), and making a plan to sell-out your show!

 Occupied: Whose Land is it Anyways?